EricBartusch/sts-protemplate/README.md

 ## Future TODOs
 * Choose what parts to include (e.g. only relics, or cards and events)
 * Include Intellij (and other?) files so debugging is available without additional setup
+* Change repo and yeoman to be `sts-protemplate`.
+Current one is redundant.